top of page

 Trauma Therapy Glasgow - EMDR, complex trauma, PTSD treatment, childhood experiences

-Eating Disorders - 5+ years specialized experience with integrated approach
+Eating Disorders - 5+ years specialised experience with integrated approach

 Neurodiversity Support - ADHD, Autism, anxiety intersection, masking and burnout